Eclik1/CryptoCSVgen/README.md

 ### Requirements
 Python 3.8 or higher
 Linux (WSL or VM works fine).
 Windows and macOS support untested.
-Note: tkinter may not be installed by default on WSL.
-Install it if missing.

 ### Installation & Usage